 Glanvilles Wootton WI was formed in 1929 and has been meeting in the village hall or local area ever since.
 Meetings may involve a speaker, a discussion subject or an outing to a local attraction.
 In the autumn we play skittles against local WIs and in the spring we field a team for a pancake race.
 In the summer you may find us hosting a cream tea for a local charity group and at Christmas we celebrate with a Christmas party.

-We meet on the first Thursday of the month every month except August @7.30 pm in Glanvilles Wootton Village Hall (see below for details).
+We meet on the first Thursday of the month every month except August @7.30 pm in Glanvilles Wootton Village Hall.

-If you would like join us contact one of our members:
+If you would like join us contact one of our members at: